 Outputs a listing of the parameters that can be specified when running the script.

 Example: python portalScan.py -n portal.domain.com -u admin -p my.password -o C:\Temp

-If the portalScan.py script is run without specifying any parameters, you will be prompted to enter them manually or select the default value.
-If you wish to use a token, it must be provided as a parameter when running the script.
+If the portalScan.py script is run without specifying parameters, you will be prompted to enter them manually or select the default value.
+If you want to use a token, it must be provided as a parameter when running the script.

 The scan generates a report in HTML format that lists any of the above issues that were found in the specified portal.